geodeepak/Seismolive/What's-New-in-ObsPy-0.10.1.md

 ObsPy 0.10.1 is compatible with Python `2.6`, `2.7`, `3.3`, and `3.4` and `numpy >= 1.4.0` and `scipy >= 0.7.2`.

-We officially support (meaning we test on these platforms; it will likely work on others as well):
+We officially support (meaning we test on the standard Python distributions of these platforms; it will likely work on others as well):

 * Anaconda on all platforms (Linux 32bit/64bit, OSX, and Windows 32bit/64bit)
 * Official Python for Windows from python.org